klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 Although that would not stop the serialization, it would cause the payload to not be executed upon deserialization.
 However, the `_patch` function successfully fix this issue at byte-code level, making the payload executable again.

-There is, however, a nicer way of achieving that, keeping the good part (setting arbitrary commands), and avoiding the bad one (dynamic class definition and patching), but we'll see it later, when we'll craft a simple payload generator for both binary and text-based formats.
+There is, however, a nicer way of achieving the same results, keeping the good part (setting arbitrary commands), and avoiding the bad one (dynamic class definition and patching), but it will be showed later, as well as a complete payload generator for both binary and text-based formats.

 #### Python: Text-Based Archive Format

-As we now, several different libraries are offered by Python which support text-based serialization archives, such as json (or simplejson), or ETree (for XML).
+Several different libraries are offered by Python which support text-based serialization archives, such as json (or simplejson), or ETree (for XML).
 Even though most of these libraries are known to be secure, a few of them are susceptible to this kind of attack.
-In the following paragraphs, we'll briefly explain how the text-based serialization works, how to exploit it, and how to generate custom payloads.
+In the following paragraphs, a brief explaination is given about how the text-based serialization works, how to exploit it, and how to generate custom payloads.

 **YAML**

-The first of the library we're going to analyse is PyYAML; as its name suggests, it is a library to handle the YAML format.
+PyYAML, as its name suggests, it is a library to handle the YAML format.
 As previously stated, it was found to be vulnerable to deserialization issues.

-Before digging into how to exploit this kind of vulnerability, let's take a brief look at the serialization process.
 The following example shows a very simple object being serialized from the python console:

 ```python
 >>> yaml.dump([{"a":"b"}])